 But it’s after this that problems start.

-The problems come when you want to go further and begin creating a model railway that isn’t just a collection of track but something that actually looks like a real life railway in miniature.
+The problems come when you want to go further and begin creating a model railway that isn’t just a collection of tracks but something that actually looks like a real-life railway in miniature.

 Suddenly you’re faced with a lot of challenges requiring skills you probably won’t have needed before.